nerdzeu/nerdz.eu/setup/README.md

 - Move into `static/js/` and download the following file:
     - <http://static.nerdz.eu/static/js/gistBlogger.jsmin.js>
 - Copy `setup/config.skel.php` to `class/config/index.php` and edit the variables accordingly.
 The configuration is well-documented so you _probably_ don't need any explanation.
-  However, don't forget to disable the minification if you haven't got csstidy / uglifyjs and remeber to set the proper static domain
+  However, don't forget to disable the minification if you haven't got csstidy/uglifyjs installed and remeber to set the proper static domain
 - Enable our rewrite rules on your webserver.
 We only provide examples for the recommended webservers.

   Lighttpd: